Destination Branding in Medical Tourism

 Brand ambassadors in destination branding include all stakeholders involved in health tourism in a country: the hospitals and their staff, health leaders, and government agencies.
 The customers make up the external or secondary brand ambassadors.

-Marketing is very key to keeping a country at the top of the game in health tourism and many of them fail at this point because of weak marketing strategies.
-An essential destination brand ambassador is the government and one crucial marketing strategy by government bodies is to relax visa laws and to enact laws which will make health travel easier for international patients.
+Marketing is key to keeping a country at the top of the game in health tourism and getting this right is a major challenge for many health tourism destinations.
+An essential destination brand ambassador is the government and one crucial marketing strategy by government bodies is to relax visa laws and to enact laws that will make health travel easier for international patients.

 Health facilities or health ministries may seek the services of medical tourism branding experts, such as the Medical Tourism Association (MTA), to guide them in building practical strategies for building a strong brand.
 In 2012, the Medical Tourism Association designed a destination branding program to help destinations improve their brand visibility in the international market.